 Mathematics (MATH)

-MATH N01 F Supervised Tutoring: Math 0 Hours
+MATH N01 F Supervised Tutoring: Mathematics 0 Hours

 NON-CREDIT COURSE: This course provides individual tutoring based on each student's needs in mathematics and computer science.
-Students wishing to use the Math Lab must enroll in this course.
+Students wishing to use the Math & Comp Sci Tutoring Lounge must enroll in this course.
 (Non-Degree Credit)

 MATH 100 F Liberal Arts Mathematics 3 Units

-Prerequisite(s): MATH 040 F or MATH 041 F, with a grade of C or better or by assessment through the college multiple measures placement processes
+Prerequisite(s): Intermediate Algebra or the equivalent, with a grade of C or better, or by assessment through the college's multiple measures placement processes

-Some assessments may result in the student being required or recommended to take MATH 033 F as a concurrent support course instead of taking a prerequisite course.
 54 hours lecture per term.
 This course provides an introduction to a variety of mathematical topics including the mathematics of finance, set theory, probability, statistics, logic or geometry, and other selected topics.
-It is designed for students majoring in liberal arts, education or communication.
+It is designed for students majoring in liberal arts, education, or communication.
 Calculators or computers may be used for selected topics.
 Letter Grade or Pass/No Pass option.
 (Degree Credit) (CSU) (UC) AA GE, CSU GE, IGETC

-Prerequisite(s): MATH 024 F or MATH 040 F or MATH 041 F or MATH 043 F, with a grade of C or better, or by assessment through the college’s multiple measures placement processes
+Prerequisite(s): Intermediate Algebra or the equivalent, with a grade of C or better, or by assessment through the college's multiple measures placement processes

 MATH 129 F College Algebra for Business Calculus 4 Units